-- Students and employees may obtain counseling assistance or referrals from the Counseling Office or Student Outreach Services.* Employee Assistance Programs are available through the Human Resources Office.
+- Students and employees may obtain counseling assistance or referrals from the Counseling Office or Student Outreach Services.* Employee Assistance Programs are available through the Office of Human Resources.

 VII.
 Sexual Offender Reporting Act

-Convicted sexual offenders are required to report to local law enforcement when working at and/or attending college or university.
+Convicted sexual offenders are required to report to local law enforcement when working at and/or attending a college or university.
 Information about registered sex offenders is available from the Dearborn or Dearborn Heights Police.
-The Michigan State Police maintains a sex offender search website at: www.mipsor.state.mi.us/
+The Michigan State Police maintains a sex offender search website at: www.mipsor.state.mi.us/.

 VIII.
 Crime Statistics

-Statistics are required by October 1st annually and include the previous three calendar years.
-They include incidents reported to local law enforcement and internal disciplinary proceedings.
+Statistics are required by Oct.
+1 annually and include the previous three calendar years.
+They include incidents reported to local law enforcement authorities and internal disciplinary proceedings.
 All incidents are reported through the Office of Campus Safety.
 This information (Annual Security Report) is distributed to all students and employees, and is posted on the OCS web page.
 Printed copies are available upon request.